-In addition to offering rewards, many credit cards offer other benefits to the people who use them.
-Here are just a few examples:
+In addition to offering rewards, many credit cards offer additional benefits including:

-- Purchase protection: If an item you purchases gets damaged or stolen within a few months, you could get reimbursed for the amount you paid to get a replacement.
+- Purchase protection.
+If an item you purchase gets damaged or stolen within a few months, you could get reimbursed for the amount you paid to get a replacement.

-Other credit cards, especially travel credit cards, add even more benefits to that, including various types of travel insurance and protections.
+Other credit cards, especially travel credit cards, add even more benefits including various types of travel insurance and protections.

 How to pick the right personal credit card